Discover Social Work as an Undergrad

 Social Work Electives (open to all majors)

-SWO 2321, Introduction to Social Work - An introduction to the profession of social work and the institution of social welfare.
+SWO 2321 Introduction to Social Work - An introduction to the profession of social work and the institution of social welfare.
 Emphasis on common human needs and problems, and the development and functioning of social welfare as an institution of society.

-SWO 2320 Human Diversity and Social Justice - (listed on the A&S Contemporary Social Issues Distribution List) Creates opportunities to increase understanding of diversity and difference, power and privilege, and oppression—as well as an understanding of one’s self.
+SWO 2320 Human Diversity and Leadership - (listed on the A&S Contemporary Social Issues Distribution List) Creates opportunities to increase understanding of diversity and difference, power and privilege, and oppression—as well as an understanding of one’s self.
 Students will look at diversities within religion, ability, age, sexual orientation in addition to race/ethnicity, class, gender.
 This is an essential foundation for culturally competent leadership in any professional setting.

 SWO 3305 / GRT 3305 / SOC 3305 Introduction to Gerontology - An examination of aging in relation to sociology, psychology, biology, law, political science, literature, religion, recreation, and health.
 Special emphasis is placed on seeking ways to improve the quality of life for persons over 35.

-SWO 4316 Loss and Mourning - Specialized knowledge and skills for loss and grief and therapeutic interventions for the bereaved, including bereaved children.
+SWO 4316 Trauma, Loss and Mourning - Specialized knowledge and skills for loss and grief and therapeutic interventions for the bereaved, including bereaved children.
 Preparation for work with loss of relationship and health across the lifespan.
 Emphasis on religious faith and grief, and the response of faith communities and religiously affiliated providers to suicide, divorce, loss of parental rights and other disenfranchised grief.

 Ask your advisor how to sign up for a social work minor or social work electives!